Hamas clamps down on Gaza's "insecure" Israeli SIM cards

 Iyad Al-Bozom, spokesman for the interior ministry in Gaza, said Israeli cards presented a number of problems.
 As well as shifting users away from the Palestinian network, undercutting its revenue, they carry security risks, he said.

-"Conversations made via these cards can be stored on Israeli servers and used by the occupation," he told Reuters, referring to Israel's presence in all of historic Palestine, which Hamas regards as entirely occupied.
-Gaza remains blockaded by Israel 11 years after Israeli forces withdrew from the coastal strip.
+"Conversations made via these cards can be stored on Israeli servers and used by the occupation," he told Reuters, referring to Israel's near 50-year-old occupation of the West Bank and East Jerusalem.
+Gaza remains blockaded by Israel 11 years after Israeli forces withdrew from the small coastal territory.

 "Israeli intelligence officers have also used these SIM cards to contact some collaborators," he added, confirming that the ban order had been reaffirmed in recent days.